-JetBlue Airways is a major American low cost airline, and the seventh largest airline in North America by passengers carried.
-JetBlue Airways is headquartered in the Long Island City.
-JetBlue operates over 1,000 flights daily and serves 100 domestic and international network destinations in the U.S., Mexico, the Caribbean, Central America and South America.
+JetBlue Airways is a major American low-cost airline and the seventh-largest airline in North America by passengers carried.
+JetBlue Airways is headquartered in Long Island City.
+JetBlue operates over 1,000 flights daily and serves 100 domestic and international network destinations in the U.S., Mexico, the Caribbean, Central America, and South America.
 The airline operates a fleet of 270 aircraft.

 What’s Your Opinion?